enotspe/fortinet-2-elasticsearch/docs/installation/ingest/vector.md

 ## Environment Variables

 FortiDragon Vector config files uses envioremental variables for passing specific values for your setup.
-All variables have defaults values in the config files, only `INTERNAL_NETWORKS` must be set.
+All variables have defaults values in the config files.

+`INTERNAL_NETWORKS` is the only variable that must be set.

 `INTERNAL_NETWORKS` is used for infering `network.direction` of connections.

-`INTERNAL_NETWORKS` must have your local private network scopes as well as your public facing network scopes.
+`INTERNAL_NETWORKS` must have your local private network addresses scopes as well as your public facing network addresses scopes.

 Create environment variables for Vector config: